USS Paul F. Foster: Decommissioning and Self Defense Test Ship role

+Tour of Paul F. Foster as a self-defense test ship.

-Paul F. Foster was decommissioned on 27 March 2003.
+Paul F. Foster was decommissioned as an active warship on 27 March 2003.
 In 2004, Paul F. Foster was designated to replace ex- as a test ship for the Navy, a role she assumed in 2005.
 In support of this new role, the now ex-Paul F. Foster was assigned to Naval Surface Warfare Center, Port Hueneme Division.
 She is the only ship of her class that exists as of 2025, as all of her sister ships were either scrapped or sunk after decommissioning.
 Arthur W. Radford (DD-968), the last remaining Spruance Class other than Paul F. Foster, was sunk to create an artificial reef off Cape May, New Jersey on 10 August 2011.

 On 8 April 2011, Wired.com reported that ex-Paul F. Foster had successfully used the Maritime Laser Demonstrator for the first time in a sea-to-sea target test, sinking a small inflatable motorboat at a range of one mile in rough seas.

 On 17 November 2011, ex-Paul F. Foster demonstrated the use of shipboard alternative fuel, while underway in the Pacific Ocean on a 50–50 blend of an algae-derived, hydro-processed algal oil and petroleum F-76.
 The ship arrived Thursday morning to the Naval Surface Warfare Center at Port Hueneme in Southern California after traveling for 17 hours on a maiden trip from San Diego.

 On 18 July 2016, ex-Paul F. Foster performed a test launch of the LRASM Anti-ship missile from her Mark 41 Vertical Launching System while underway in the Pacific Ocean.

 In December 2023, it was announced by BAE Systems that the Navy had contracted with them to refurbish ex-Paul F. Foster, extending her service life as self-defense test ship.
 Refurbishment took place between April and December 2024 at a cost of $22 million.